Gizmo: Physical Computing

 - Construct working sketch models of machines confidently and quickly

-- Design and develop machines, integrating hardware (including machine elements, structure, electrical components, sensors, actuators, and micro-controllers) and high-level programing languages such as Python to affect specified outcomes
+- Design and develop complex machines, integrating hardware (including machine elements, structure, electrical components, sensors, actuators, and micro-controllers) and high-level programming languages such as Python to affect specified outcomes

 BMIC Drum Sequencer - The Process